lightstep/terraform-provider-lightstep/docs/resources/alert.md

 - `exclude_filters` (List of Map of String)
 - `filters` (List of Map of String)
 - `include_filters` (List of Map of String) For alert queries that produce multiple group_by values, if at least one entry is specified for this field, the destination will only receive notification for group_by results that include the set of attributes specified here.
 - `update_interval` (String) An optional duration that represents the frequency at which to re-send an alert notification if an alert remains in a triggered state.
-By default, notifications will only be sent when the alert status changes.Values should be expressed as a duration (example: "2d").
+By default, notifications will only be sent when the alert status changes.
+Values should be expressed as a duration (example: "2d").

 <a id="nestedblock--composite_alert"></a>